 Andreas Hepp takes an integrative look at one of the biggest questions in media and communications research: how digital media is changing society.

-Providing original and critical research, the book introduces deep mediatization to students of media and cultural studies as well as neighbouring disciplines like sociology, political science and other cognate disciplines.
+Providing original and critical research, the book introduces deep mediatization to students of media and cultural studies, as well as neighboring disciplines like sociology, political science and other cognate disciplines.

 2. The making of deep mediatization